pbryan/sebsync/README.md

 local filesystem, then the updated version will be downloaded and stored in the existing local file.

-The script can also detect extraneous local ebooks (local ebooks not found in the Standard Ebooks catalog).
+The script also detects extraneous local ebooks (local ebooks not found in the Standard Ebooks catalog).
 This can can occur when Standard Ebooks changes the identifier of a previously published ebook.
 It's a rare occurrence, and it's generally safe to delete such files.